Property Tax Exemption Programs

 Renter Rebate Program

-State law provides a program for renters who are elderly or disabled, and whose annual incomes do not exceed certain limits.
+State law provides a program for renters who are elderly or disabled, and whose annual incomes do not exceed certain limits as updated annually by the Office of Policy and Management.
 Under this program, a check is directly remitted to an approved applicant by the State.
 These checks represent partial refunds of rental and utility payments.
 Persons renting an apartment, room, cooperative housing or leasing a mobile home space may be eligible.
-Renter Rebates can be up to $900.00 for married couples and $700.00 for unmarried applicants.
+Renter Rebates can be up to a maximum of $900.00 for married couples and $700.00 for unmarried applicants.
+Benefit amounts are not guarenteed and may be prorated based on State budget cuts.
 In order to receive a Renter Rebate:

-- An applicant or the spouse must be 65 or older by the end of the previous calendar year;
+- An applicant or the spouse must be 65 or older by the end of the previous calendar year, or permanently and totally disabled;

-- Must have lived in Connecticut for one year.
+- Applicant must have lived in Connecticut for one year.

 - Thirty-five percent of applicant’s annual rent and utility expenditures must exceed 5% of applicant’s annual gross income.

-- Must file an application annually with the Assessors office between May 15 and September 15.
+- Applicant must file an application annually with the Assessors office between April 1st and October 1st.

 Local Elderly Tax Relief Program